rubenmoor/projectzero/EnhancedInputWithAbilities.md

-I'll start with the most basic approach, adding a little bit of opinion later on, to then finally present my way of doing this stuff - which might not be the right way for everyone.
+I'll start with the most basic approach, adding a little bit of opinion later on, to then finally present my way of doing this stuff - which might or might not be something to copy for your own project.

 ## The basic intended workflow with Enhanced Input